lorenzo-rovigatti/baggianalysis/desiderata.md

 traj_small_x_only = traj.take(???)
 ```
 * We can add heuristics to make baggianalysis understand what kind of configurations we are dealing with

+## Architecture

+* The System class should be a template of at least the type of particles (point particles, anisotropic particles, rigid bodies, *etc.*).